gabijanag/Text_Preprocessing/README.md

 Replaces not and the following word with the antonym.

+## Tokenization

+Tokenization refers to dividing the text into a sequence of words or sentences.
+Further processing is generally performed after a piece of text has been appropriately tokenized.
+Tokenization is also referred to as text segmentation or lexical analysis.
+Sometimes segmentation is used to refer to the breakdown of a large chunk of text into pieces larger than words (e.g. paragraphs or sentences), while tokenization is reserved for the breakdown process which results in words.
+This can be done using NTLK's ```word_tokenize()``` function.
+After tokenization, we are no longer working at a text level, but now at a word level.

 ## Normalization:

+Normalization generally refers to a series of related tasks meant to put all text on a level playing field: converting all text to the same case (upper or lower), removing punctuation, converting numbers to their word equivalents, and so on.
 Normalization puts all words on equal footing, and allows processing to proceed uniformly.

-Tokenization refers to dividing the text into a sequence of words or sentences.

 ### Normalizing case